Did Early Christians Observe the Fall Holy Days?

 5 One person esteems one day above another; another esteems every day alike.
 Let each be fully convinced in his own mind.
 6 He who observes the day, observes it to the Lord; and he who does not observe the day, to the Lord he does not observe it.
 He who eats, eats to the Lord, for he gives God thanks; and he who does not eat, to the Lord he does not eat, and gives God thanks.
 7 For none of us lives to himself, and no one dies to himself.
 8 For if we live, we live to the Lord; and if we die, we die to the Lord.
 Therefore, whether we live or die, we are the Lord's.
 (Romans 14:5-9)

-The Apostle Paul was referring to times like when someone fasted.
+The Apostle Paul was referring to times like when someone chose to fast.
 The above was NOT a doing away of the biblical Holy Days nor a recommendation to adopt pagan days.

 Paul DID NOT want Christians to incorporate pagan practices when it came to biblical Holy Days.
 Notice the following warning to the Greek Corinthians: